floooh/oryol/DESIGN-MANIFESTO.md

 Oryol aims to be a lean, experimental, multi-platform, C++11, 3D engine with focus on mobile- and web-platforms.

-There is no roadmap, no timeline and no feature list.
+There is no roadmap, no timeline and no feature set.

 ## SCOPE ##